ElGuayaba/ElGuayaba/README.md

 # [WIP] Hi there, I'm Jose! 👋

 ## 🚀 About Me
 I'm a Backend Engineer, currently diving deep into Machine Learning.
 I love to explore new technologies and leverage them to solve real-life problems.
-I'm passionate about sharing knowledge, contributing to open source projects, and building community.
+I'm passionate about sharing knowledge and building community.

 I currently work for [N26](https://github.com/n26) although most of my work over there is private.